libre-man/unix-opts/README.md

 Define command line options.
 Arguments of this macro must be plists containing various parameters.
 Here we enumerate all allowed parameters:

-`:name` — keyword that will be included in list returned by `get-opts` function if actual option is supplied by user.
+`:name`—keyword that will be included in list returned by `get-opts` function if actual option is supplied by user.

-`:description` — description of the option (it will be used in `describe` function).
+`:description`—description of the option (it will be used in `describe` function).
 This argument is optional, but it's recommended to supply it.

-`:short` — single character, short variant of the option.
+`:short`—single character, short variant of the option.
 You may omit this argument if you supply `:long` variant of option.

-`:long` — string, long variant of option.
+`:long`—string, long variant of option.
 You may omit this argument if you supply `:short` variant of option.

-`:arg-parser` — if actual option must take an argument, supply this argument, it must be a function that takes a string and parses it.
+`:arg-parser`—if actual option must take an argument, supply this argument, it must be a function that takes a string and parses it.

-`:meta-var` — if actual option requires an argument, this is how it will be printed in option description.
+`:meta-var`—if actual option requires an argument, this is how it will be printed in option description.

 ----